gcanti/tcomb/README.md

 ## Why?

-tcomb is a library which allows you to check the types of JavaScript values at runtime with a simple syntax.
+tcomb is a library which allows you to **check the types** of JavaScript values at runtime with a **simple syntax**.
 It is great for checking external input, for testing and for adding safety to your internal code.
 Bonus points:

 - easy debugging
 - encode/decode of your domain objects to/from JSON for free
-- instances are immutables by default
+- **instances are immutables** by default

-## How
+## How?

 This library provides several type combinators and a built-in `assert` function you can use.
-When an assertion fails in the browser this function starts the debugger so you can inspect the stack and find what's wrong.
+When an **assertion fails this library starts the debugger** so you can inspect the stack and quickly find out what's wrong.
 The debugger starts only once after the first failed assert.

+## Overview

+You can define and check:

+- JavaScript native types
+- structs (i.e. classes)
+- unions
+- maybe
+- enums
+- tuples
+- subtypes
+- lists

 ## Quick example